boppreh/keyboard/README.md

 Take full control of your keyboard with this small Python library.
 Hook global events, register hotkeys, simulate key presses and much more.

+**Note**: this project has restarted activity after a long hiatus.
+Many bugs have been recently fixed!

 ## Features

 - **Global event hook** on all keyboards (captures keys regardless of focus).